About Voluntary Action Fund (VAF): Our History

 Grants that tackle all forms of violence against women and girls.

-Grants that provide services for older people in Glasgow.
+Grants that provide services for people in Glasgow that experience isolation.